School-aged children, regardless of background or circumstance, having every opportunity to flourish.

 SUSTAINABILITY (PART 5)

-Since its inception in 2010, 12 Buckets has successfully grown from being a grass roots non-incorporated entity to a celebrated children's charity dedicated to early-intervention for at-risk and disadvantaged kids in Perth, Western Australia.
+Since its inception in 2010, 12 Buckets has successfully grown from being a grass roots non-incorporated entity to a celebrated children's charity dedicated to early-intervention for students in need of mentoring in Perth, Western Australia.

 12 Buckets is infused with generosity at every level - from teaching children the practice of generosity, to the very act of people volunteering as mentors, to the supply of a paid school liaison position within a primary school at no cost to the school.